jayjojayson/hass-victron-vrm-api/README.md

 # Victron VRM API
 Victron VRM API Integration for Home Assistant

 This integration use the Victron VRM Portal to get Data from the API.
+All you need for Setup are some Numbers from your VRM Portal.
-At this Time you can read the Data from your Battery and MultiPlus.
+At this Time you can read the Data from Battery, MultiPlus and PV Inverter.
 Also you get the Overall Stats for the Day, Week, Month and Year.
 I'm working on it, to get some more Data from the victron API.

-If you like the Integration, I would appreciate a star rating ⭐ from you. 🤗
+If you like the Integration, I would appreciate a Star rating ⭐ from you. 🤗

 ## ✔️ Prerequisites
 - VRM access token (keep this secret!).
 Create one in the VRM Portal under Preferences > Integrations > Access tokens or use [this link.](https://vrm.victronenergy.com/access-tokens)
 - your Side_ID
-- Instance Number from Battery and Multiplus
+- Instance Number from Battery, Multiplus and PV Inverter

   <details>
    <summary> <b>"How to" Site_ID, Instance Number, Token</b></summary>